Skip to main content

 Conduct a diversity hiring audit

-Teresa Norman, a Diversity and Talent Management Consultant for EW Group says that a diversity audit can help you understand the demographics and culture of your workforce to identify the specific factors that will help you create a diverse and inclusive company.
+Teresa Norman, a Diversity and Talent Management Consultant for EW Group says that diversity audit can help you understand the demographics and culture of your workforce to identify the specific factors that will help you create a diverse and inclusive company.
 Your employees are what makes your organization special, so listen to your employee’s feedback in regards to what you’re doing well and what you could improve, and take actionable steps.
 Feedback is a gift, and your employees input is invaluable.

 Develop an employer brand that showcases your diversity